tomato42/marvin-toolkit/README.md

 See [tlsfuzzer documentation](https://tlsfuzzer.readthedocs.io/en/latest/timing-analysis.html#interpreting-the-results) on how to interpret the other results or generated graphs.

-Note: the analysis is computationally intensive, for samples with millions of observations it may take hours!
+Note: the analysis is computationally intensive, for samples with tens of millions of observations it may take hours!